yesdog/netty-raknet/README.md

   * Back pressure signals useful for buffer limiting when client is overloaded.
   * Pending frame-set limits reduce unnecessary resends during high transfer rates.
   * Resend priority based on frame sequence so you get older packets faster.
+* Automated flush driver
+  * Recommended to write to pipeline with no flush.
+  * Flush cycles condense outbound data for best use of MTU.

 # [License](./LICENSE)